 For obvious reasons, Facebook has to be mentioned first.
-React Native was created by this social media giant during one of their Hackathons and they are the main force behind the development of this framework.
+React Native was created by this social media giant during one of their hackathons and they are the main force behind the development of this framework.

 The goal was to bring advantages of web development, such as short iterations into mobile development.
 Originally, React Native was used in the iOS version of the Facebook app but now it provides UI for Android as well.
-The idea of having one React developers team instead of two also played a significant role.
+The idea of having one React development team instead of two also played a significant role.

-Facebook Ads App allows users to run and overview paid marketing campaigns from the smartphone level.
+Facebook Ads app allows users to run and overview paid marketing campaigns from the smartphone level.
 It is an extremely useful tool for online marketers around the world.

-Overall, the dev team delivered a delightful User Experience and proved that React Native can be successfully used in cross-platform development.
+Overall, the dev team delivered a delightful user experience and proved that React Native can be successfully used in cross-platform development.
 You can read more about it on the Facebook Dev Blog.

 Instagram needs no introductions as well.
-After Facebook acquired this photo-sharing social media platform in 2014 it was just a matter of time before their dev team starts rewriting the app.
+After Facebook acquired this photo-sharing social media platform in 2014 it was just a matter of time before their dev team started rewriting the app.
 And when they developed React Native in 2015 it was pretty obvious which framework will they choose.

-In early 2016 Instagram team started exploring the possibilities of implementing React Native into existing native apps.
+In early 2016, Instagram team started exploring the possibilities of implementing React Native into existing native apps.
 They started slowly with the simplest view: Push Notification.
 Due to satisfying results, they moved further and started working on other parts of the app.

 Discord is a voice and text chat app that works on both your desktop and smartphone as a mobile app.
-It is extremely popular among gamers but plenty of millennials use Discord for non-gaming purposes as a social media platform.
+It is extremely popular among gamers but plenty of millennials also use Discord for non-gaming purposes as a social media platform.